omokdad/CMPUT404-assignment-css-hell/README.md

 =============================

 1.html:

 added style in head

 added header class to div tag

-  added <hr class=chap/> after the header to add a line changed blockquote tags of the table of contents to engulf all of it
+added hr class=chap after the header to add a line

+changed blockquote tags of the table of contents to engulf all of it

 2.html:

   added style in head

   added header class to div tag

-  added <hr class=chap/> after the header to add a line changed blockquote tags of the table of contents to engulf all of it engulfed letter in <p class=quote> tag to seperate it
+  added hr class=chap/ after the header to add a line

+  changed blockquote tags of the table of contents to engulf all of it

+  engulfed letter in p class=quote tag to seperate it

 3.html:

   changed style in head

   added header class to div tag

-  added <hr class=chap/> after the header to add a line
+  added hr class=chap/ after the header to add a line